AlexR2D2/metabase_duckdb_driver/README.md

 This will build a file called `target/duckdb.metabase-driver.jar`; copy this to your Metabase `./plugins` directory.

-### Build in dev container using Visual Studio SCode
+### Build in dev container using Visual Studio Code

 Install the VSCode 'Remote - Containers' extension.
 Start the Docker engine.
 Open the project in the VSCode.
 You will be asked if you want to re-open the project in a dev container.
 Reopen the project in the container.
 Wait until it started.
 Start new VSCode terminal and build plugin the same way: